NiallB98/q-tetris/README.md

 ## Extra Tips
 * The game's default FPS can be configured in `config.env`
-* Setting too high an fps value will make the game hard to see due to limitations on how fast q/kdb+ can write to stdout
+* Setting too high an FPS value will make the game hard to see due to limitations on how fast q/kdb+ can write to stdout

 ## Screenshots